-Here’s the thing: Food writers, editors, and recipes developers love good food and want to spread the food joy that we feel so deeply.
-Truly, we do!
-But we also have jobs that rely on selling magazines and getting enough clicks on the articles and recipes we write to sell ads on the sites that hire us.
-So sometimes we can get a bit, well, aggressively helpful, as Meghan puts it.
+Here’s the thing: Food professionals love good food and want to spread the food joy that we feel so deeply.
+But we also have jobs that rely on selling magazines and getting enough clicks to sell ads on the sites that hire us.
+So sometimes we can get a bit, well, aggressively helpful.

 In this episode, Stacie and Meghan get honest about the holiday cooking tips, kitchen strategies, and even eating mindsets that we find actually helpful to get us through the holidays, not just feeling sane, but feeling happy and focused on what matters most: spending time with our families.